-The school will decide whether it is appropriate to notify the pupil's parent - parents will generally be informed unless the school feels there is a safeguarding concern which means that telling the pupil's parent may put them at risk.
-Where the school determines parents should be notified, they will be contacted and asked to remove the pupil from the premises.
-The pupil will remain in the headteacher's office until their parent arrives.
-In the event the school chooses not to inform the pupil's parents, the pupil will be taken to the school medical room, where they will be given water and offered pastoral support.
+The school will always inform parents unless there is a safeguarding concern which means that telling the pupil's parent may put them at risk.
+Where the school determines parents should be notified, they will be contacted and asked to remove the pupil from the premises if they are sufficiently under the influence of a substance as to make themselves a danger to themselves or others.
+The pupil will remain under close supervision until their parent arrives.
+In the event the school chooses not to inform the pupil's parents, the pupil will be taken to the Pastoral Hub, where they will be given water and offered pastoral support.

-If necessary, a search will be conducted in line with the Searching, Screening and Confiscation Policy.
+If necessary, a search will also be conducted in line with the Behaviour Policy.

-If necessary, a breathalyser test, or drug test in certain circumstances, will be administered by an appropriately trained member of staff.
-Any pupil refusing a breathalyser test will be considered as under the influence of prohibited substances and will be treated in the same manner as a pupil who has a registered a positive result, in line with 'Managing incidents' of this policy.
+Any pupil refusing a breathalyser test or drug test where reasonable concerns of their soberness have been raised will be considered as under the influence of prohibited substances and will be treated in the same manner as a pupil who has a registered a positive result, in line with 'Managing incidents' of this policy.

-Parents will be informed where a breathalyser test has been conducted on their child.
-This will be done in advance of the test where possible; however, the school recognises that it is the pupil's consent that is required to conduct a breathalyser test, provided they demonstrate sufficient understanding.
+Parents will be informed where a breathalyser or drug test has been conducted on their child.
+This will be done in advance of the test where possible; however, the school recognises that it is the pupil's consent that is required to conduct a breathalyser or drug test, provided they demonstrate sufficient understanding.

-Parents will not be notified in advance, or informed retroactively, of a pupil's drug or alcohol use, and the use of a breathalyser test, where the school has reason to believe this may put them at risk of harm.
+Parents will not be notified in advance, or informed retroactively, of a pupil's drug or alcohol use, and the use of a breathalyser/drug test, where the school has reason to believe this may put them at risk of harm.